While many factors can contribute to lung cancer risk, about 80 to 90% of lung cancer deaths are related to cigarette smoking.

 There is definitive evidence that screening long-time smokers with low-dose spiral CT significantly reduces lung cancer deaths.

-*A ‘pack-year history’ is an estimate of how much a person has smoked over time.
+*A ‘pack year history’ is an estimate of how much a person has smoked over time.
 The number of packs of cigarettes smoked every day is multiplied by the number of years a person has smoked that amount.
 Example: a person who smoked 1 pack a day for 20 years has a history of 1 x 20 = 20 pack years.
+Learn more about how pack years factor into your health.

 You are at risk for lung cancer if you: